 Schengen Visa for South Africa Passport Holders

-For information about Schengen visa for South Africa passport holders, you are in the right place.
+For information about Schengen visas for South African passport holders, you are in the right place.
 As the second largest economy in Africa, South Africa enjoys a favorable position in terms of Schengen visa issuance rates.
 The country falls in the top 15 in the world in terms of Schengen visa applications in 2017.
 SA is hailed as the Rainbow Nation due to its great cultural and ethnic diversity.
 South Africans have it easy when it comes to getting visas compared to citizens of the rest of the continent.
-Europe remains the most favorite destinations for South Africa passport holders.
+Europe remains the favorite destination for South African passport holders.

 What is Schengen Visa?